Receive a free 2 day Cape Town City Stay package when Find out more

 This Cape to Kruger Budget Safari adventure departs from Johannesburg early in the morning, heading east to Kruger National Park via the scenic Mpumalanga Province of South Africa.

-This morning we explore the game-rich bush on foot, getting a closer look at the plants, smaller creatures and signs of animal life.
-Walking in the African bush is an exhilarating experience as you may come across big game at any moment.
+Day 25 kicks off with an early morning bush walk in Kruger Park.
+Venturing into the bush on foot provides a closer look at the plants, smaller creatures and signs of animal life.
+Walking in the bush is also an exhilarating experience as we may come across big wildlife species at any moment.

-Our return drive takes us via the Panorama Route through the rugged northern Drakensberg mountain range, one of the most beautiful areas of South Africa.
-Along the way we admire the spectacular views of the impressive Blyde River Canyon, stopping at God's Window to view the world’s third largest canyon.
-We also stop to view the incredible Three Rondavels hills and Bourke’s Luck Potholes rock formations in Blyde River Canyon.
+After our thrilling game walk, we visit the Panorama Route.
+We journey through the rugged northern Drakensberg mountain range, passing through one of the most beautiful parts of South Africa.
+Along the way, we stop to admire the sweeping views of the impressive Blyde River Canyon from God's Window viewpoint.
+We also stop to take in the stunning views of the Three Rondavels and Bourke’s Luck Potholes formations in Blyde River Canyon.

-This affordable Cape Town to Kruger Park Safari comes to an end when we arrive back in Johannesburg.
+After our final game drive in the safari truck, we travel back to the vibrant city of Johannesburg, where this affordable Cape Town to Kruger Park Safari comes to an end.
 Most tour groups choose to enjoy dinner together, either at a local restaurant or the post-tour lodge which offers a traditional braai (barbecue) that can be booked through your guide on day 25.

 What makes this exclusive camp particularly special is that it only caters for one group of travellers at a time, so you will only share your delta adventure with your fellow safari-goers.
 Exploring this private delta concession with our experienced guides, you won't come across other groups, allowing you to escape the crowds.
 This laid-back camp is located in the remote northern section of the delta, in a game-rich wilderness area attracting buffalo herds and other wild animals, as well as a wide array of birds.